quantonganh/helix-wiki/Troubleshooting.md

 ### Rendering issues on MacOS terminal

 The MacOS terminal lacks [true color support](https://gist.github.com/XVilka/8346728#terminal-emulators), so you'll need to install a terminal that has it.
-Alternatively, you may use a theme prefixed with `base16_`.

 ### When using tmux or screen, there is a delay after hitting Escape before it's registered